 When it comes to climate change projections, the most obvious first thing to look at is the increases in global mean temperature projected by the climate models.
 When we do that, we are immediately confronted with two major uncertainties each of a fundamentally different nature.

-The first of the two uncertainties is the scenario uncertainty, and is represented by the different families of color-shaded regions in the graph below.
+The first of the two uncertainties is the scenario uncertainty, which is represented by the different families of color-shaded regions in the graph below.
 It corresponds to the uncertainty in what pathway of future behavior we will follow.
-That uncertainty, in a crude sense, is spanned by the various SRES scenarios explored in the previous lesson.
+That uncertainty, in a crude sense, is spanned by the various RCP scenarios explored in the previous lesson.
 In reality, this set of scenarios alone implies greater constraint on the true spread of potential future pathways of anthropogenic activity, since there are numerous wild-cards, including (i) future anthropogenic aerosol emissions and (ii) potential carbon cycle feedbacks which may accelerate the rate at which the airborne fraction of increases with future emissions.
-That having been said, it is likely that a lower bound corresponding to fixed concentrations and an upper bound specified by the A1FI scenario, reasonably brackets the range of future emissions pathways that human civilization will choose to follow.
+That having been said, it is likely that a lower bound corresponding to RCP2.6 and an upper bound specified by the RCP8.5 scenario, reasonably brackets the range of future emissions pathways that human civilization will choose to follow.
 As a side note, validation of these projections and previous global surface projections is ongoing and can be found here.

 The second of the two uncertainties is the physical uncertainty, and it corresponds to the width of each of the shaded regions (the width of the shading indicates the one standard error range among the 20+ models used in the IPCC assessment; the wider gray bars shown on the right indicate the full range of warming over all 20+ models).
 Much of this uncertainty comes from the previously discussed uncertainty in cloud radiative feedbacks.
 On average, as we know from our previous lesson, cloud radiative feedbacks are estimated to be negative.
 The uncertainty, however, is huge.
 Among the 20+ models used in the IPCC assessment, the cloud radiative feedback for doubling varies anywhere from around (offsetting roughly half of the direct radiative forcing by the increase ) to nearly (adding nearly half of the radiative forcing due to the increase alone).